The United States has an average of 100,000 new cases of COVID-19 per day | ExBulletin

 The intensive care units, the hospitals, they are almost at protocols where they are overflowing, Alonso said, likening the situation to a near “mass incident”.

-At breaking point: Mississippi shrinks to 6 open intensive care beds as delta variant crosses state
+At breaking point: Mississippi shrinks to 6 open intensive care beds as Delta tears up younger, unvaccinated populations

 In Texas, officials in Houston said some patients had been transferred out of town to North Dakota.